Convergence and error propagation results on a linear iterative unfolding method: A linear iterative unfolding method

 The second part of the theorem is proved by observing that

 where $\left<f,P(\cdot)f\right>$ is a non-negative valued finite measure and the integrand which is also non-negative, has a bound independent of $N$, furthermore it monotonically decreases at each point to zero with increasing $N$.
-Therefore, by Lebesgue's theorem of dominated convergence and by the monotonity of integration we have that the pertinent expression converges to zero with increasing $N$ in a monotonically decreasing way. \end{Prf}
+Therefore, by Lebesgue's theorem of dominated convergence and by the monotonicity of integration we have that the pertinent expression converges to zero with increasing $N$ in a monotonically decreasing way. \end{proof}

-\begin{Rem} The following remarks clarify the meaning of Theorem \ref{convergence} in the context of a probability theory setting. \begin{enumerate} \item For any folding operator $A_{\rho}$ the response function may be conditioned to have the regularity condition $\forall x\in X:\,\rho(\cdot|x)\in L^{2}(X)$ by convolving it with a square-integrable pdf $\eta$ whose Fourier transform is nowhere vanishing.
+\begin{remark} The following remarks clarify the meaning of Theorem~\ref{convergence} in the context of a probability theory setting. \begin{enumerate}[(i)] \item For any folding operator $A_{\rho}$ the response function may be conditioned to have the regularity condition $\forall x\in X:\,\rho(\cdot|x)\in L^{2}(X)$ by convolving it with a square-integrable pdf $\eta$ whose Fourier transform is nowhere vanishing.
 Namely, one can solve the modified problem $\eta\star g = A_{\eta\star\rho}f$ for $f$ instead of the original form $g = A_{\rho}f$.
 In that way, the transpose folding operator can always be made well-defined.
 When such a treatment is applied, the iteration modifies as